-7.0 Conclusion
+7.0 Conclusions

 - 7.1 The proposed development would contribute to meeting the need to increase housing stock in the borough, particularly temporary accommodation for people with urgent house needs.
 The development would not significantly impact on the amenities of nearby residential properties or the subject dwellings, detract from the character and appearance of the surrounding area, result in a substandard quality of accommodation or give rise to conditions prejudicial to the free flow and safety of traffic on the adjoining highways.
-Subject to the conditions below the proposed development is considered acceptable. - 7.2 Objectors have made a number of objections to the proposal on various grounds such as the proposal being a form of overdevelopment that would be out of keeping with the character and appearance of the area, insufficient parking and its impact on residential amenity in terms of loss of light.
-The proposal complies with adopted planning policies and would not result in any demonstrable harm to the character and appearance of the area, residential amenity or highway safety and on this basis approval is recommended.
+Subject to the conditions below the proposed development is considered acceptable. - 7.2 Objectors originally made a number of objections to the proposal on various grounds such as the proposal being a form of overdevelopment that would be out of keeping with the character and appearance of the area, insufficient parking and its impact on residential amenity in terms of loss of light.
+In response to these the application was deferred from the 29 November 2016 Committee where Members sought additional information.
+That additional information, including a full BRE report, has now been provided and this confirms the original recommendation that, although things will change for people living nearby, the impacts will not be so significant so as to justify withholding planning consent. - 7.3 The proposal complies with adopted planning policies and would not result in any demonstrable harm to the character and appearance of the area, residential amenity or highway safety and on this basis approval is recommended.